-Permanent incorporation of Rock Creek Park would increase with each Build Alternative, as roadway widening was shifted to the east side of the road to avoid encroachments upon land of any of the Sovereign Nations.
-(Note that the square footage of permanent incorporation reported in the following is based on the quantities of area of permanent park impact from right-of-way acquisition and area of permanent park impact from construction without right-of-way acquisition provided in Table 4-8, Park Property Impacts.)
+Permanent incorporation of Rock Creek Park would increase with each Candidate Build Alternative, as roadway widening was shifted to the east side of the road to avoid impacts to embassy properties.
+(Square footage of permanent incorporation is based on the quantities of area of permanent park impact from ROW acquisition and area of permanent park impact from construction without ROW acquisition provided in Table 4-8, Park Property Impacts.)